TapirLab/lip-sync/README.md

 In the animation phase, `reports.txt` should be processed before producing the video.
 Since FPS and average phoneme duration is different, there will be repetitions of frames with different mouth shapes in the report.
 In order to select the best match, repetitions of mouth shapes for each frame will be calculated and the largest one will be selected as the correct match.
 In case of equality in repetitions, the first corresponding mouth shape will be selected as the correct match.
 The mouth will be at rest when there is no detected voice activity.
 Also, if there is activity but no match with any of the vowels in the list, a random mouth shape will be returned.

-Report to animation is not generalized for each list of vowels due to a large number of possibilities in mouth shapes but it can be easily modified for different use cases.
+Report to the animation is not generalized for each list of vowels due to a large number of possibilities in mouth shapes but it can be easily modified for different use cases.

 ## License and Citation

 The software is licensed under the MIT License.
 Please cite the following proceeding if you use this code:
 ```
 @INPROCEEDINGS{tapir_2020_lipsync,
     author={Halil Said Cankurtaran and Ali Boyacı and Serhan Yarkan},
     title={{An Acoustic Signal Based Language Independent Lip Synchronization Method and Its Implementation via Extended LPC}},
     booktitle={Proc. of the 28th IEEE Conference on Signal Processing and Communications Applications},
     year={2020},
     month=oct # " 5--7, ",
     address={Online}}
 ```